Callisto88/AIT_Labo4/report/AIT - Labo 4.md

 [...]
 ```

-*[...]
-Anyway, in our current solution, there is kind of misconception around the way we create the `Serf` cluster.
-In the deliverables, describe which problem exists with the current solution based on the previous explanations and remarks.
-Propose a solution to solve the issue.*

-[TODO]

 *To make sure that `ha` load balancer can leave and enter the cluster again, we add the `--replay` option.
 This will make the Serf agent replay the past events and then react to these events.
 In fact, due to the problem you have to guess, this will probably not be really useful.*

-[TODO]

 *Let's prepare the same kind of configuration.
 Copy the `run` file you just created in `webapp/services/serf` and replace the content between `SERF START` and `SERF END` by the following one:*